Skip to content

 • Image composition: Preferred layouts, cropping styles, and focal points

-A boutique hotel might favour sophisticated, well-lit interior shots, whilst a gym might prefer dynamic action shots showing people in motion.
+A boutique hotel might favour sophisticated, well-lit interior shots.
+A gym might prefer dynamic action shots of people in motion.

 Defining Your Brand Voice and Tone

-Your brand's personality comes through in how you communicate.
-This is particularly important for service-based businesses where customer relationships matter enormously.
+Your brand's personality shows in how you communicate.
+This matters a lot for service businesses, where customer relationships are everything.

 Brand Voice Characteristics

-Define 3-5 core characteristics that describe your brand's personality.
-A craft brewery might be "authentic, knowledgeable, and approachable," whilst a luxury spa could be "serene, sophisticated, and nurturing."
+Define 3-5 core traits that describe your brand's personality.
+A craft brewery might be "authentic, knowledgeable, and approachable."
+A luxury spa might be "serene, sophisticated, and nurturing."

 Tone Variations

-Your core voice remains constant, but your tone can shift depending on the context.
+Your core voice stays constant, but your tone can shift with the context.
 Document how your brand sounds when:

 • Celebrating successes: Congratulating customers or sharing good news